-A host of influential BAM figures arrived at Fisk University in late April of 1966 for the annual Black Writers' Conference.
-At the event, organized by John O. Killens, a writer in residence at the school, to address the role of contemporary Black writers, BAM's ideals were at the forefront of discussion.
-55 Hatcher and Smith provide varied interpretations of Hayden's experience at the conference.
+A host of influential BAM figures arrived at Fisk University in April of 1966 for the annual Black Writers' Conference.
+At the event, organized by John O. Killens, a writer in residence at the school, to address the role of contemporary Black writers, BAM's ideals were at the forefront of discussion.34 Biographers including Hatcher and Derik Smith, while each providing varied interpretations, emphasize Hayden's experience at the conference as a critical point in his development as an artist.

 BAM's strong connection between poetry and political aims was one that Hayden disagreed with, and he faced criticism by BAM adherents.
 Both members of the audience and other session panelists critiqued Hayden's defense of an apolitical poetry that could be defined, in his words, as "the beauty of perception given form . . . the art of saying the impossible."
-His identification primarily as a poet in a general sense-not specifically a "Negro poet," was also criticized.
+His identification primarily as a poet in a general sense-not specifically a "Negro poet," was also attacked.
 Some of the disagreement was certainly amicable: Arna Bontemps, a writer and librarian at Fisk, critiqued Hayden's position but clearly understood it and respected him.
-From the same generation as Hayden, the poet Melvin B. Tolson was more adamant.
-A third panelist, Chicago Black Renaissance poet Margaret Walker, also criticized Hayden's views, and students and other attendees joined in as well.